abhishekarya1/Hash-Define-myNotes/content/java/more-oop.md

 record DemoEmpty(){ }
 ```

-Just like enums, a record can't be extended or inherited but it can implement an interface, provided it defines all the abstract methods.
+Just like enums, **a record can't be extended or inherited but it can implement an interface**, provided it defines all the abstract methods.
 ```java
 public interface Foobar{ }
 public record Demo(int foo, String bar) implements Foobar{ }